wayn-r/lovelace-lcars-card/flattened_codebase.md

 const outputFile = 'git_history_diff.md';
 const projectRoot = process.cwd();

+// --- Configuration ---
+// Set ONE of the following options.
+If commitHashToProcess is set, it takes precedence.

-const numberOfCommitsToProcess = 1; // Set to 0 to process all commits
+// Option 1: Process a specific number of recent commits.
+Set to 0 to process all commits.
+// const numberOfCommitsToProcess = 1;

+// Option 2: Process all commits up to and including a specific commit hash.
+// If this is set to a valid commit hash, it will override numberOfCommitsToProcess.
+// Example: const commitHashToProcess = 'a1b2c3d';
+const commitHashToProcess = '533d966bc53314a7bb0389542dd4ac8c4f2b1444';

 function runGitCommand(command) {